vendia/blog/posts/2022-09-22-real-time-everything.md

               "description": "Information related to a coupon",
               "type": "object",
               "properties": {
-                "AirlineDesignator": {                    -- 1. map to dimension
+                "AirlineDesignator": {                -- 1. map to dimensions
                   "description": "The 2-letter code identifying the carrier for each coupon", "type": "string",
                   "minLength": 1